Pantera: 1991–1995: Vulgar Display of Power and Far Beyond Driven

 Pantera released their seventh studio album, titled Far Beyond Driven, on March 22, 1994, which debuted at No. 1 in both United States and Australian album charts.
 The album's first single, "I'm Broken", earned the band's first Grammy nomination for "Best Metal Performance" in 1995.
 "Planet Caravan", a Black Sabbath cover which appeared on Far Beyond Driven, was the band's first charting single in the U.S. as it peaked at No. 21 on the Mainstream Rock Chart.
 The album saw Pantera continue its groove metal approach, while taking an even more extreme direction with its musical style.
 The album's original artwork (a drill bit impaling an anus) was banned, so it was re-released with the familiar skull impaled with a drill bit.
 A limited edition was released with a slip-cover case.
 Also, a boxed set called Driven Down Under Tour '94 Souvenir Collection was released in Australia and New Zealand to coincide with the tours there.
-It featured Far Beyond Driven (with its original banned artwork) with a bonus 13th track, "The Badge" (a Poison Idea cover), the 5-track aLIVE and hostile e.p., and the Japanese collector's edition Walk EP, all presented in a special cardboard box with an 8-page color biography.
+It featured Far Beyond Driven (with its original banned artwork) with a bonus thirteenth track, "The Badge" (a Poison Idea cover), the five-track Alive and Hostile EP, and the Japanese collector's edition Walk EP, all presented in a special cardboard box with an eight-page color biography.

 Pantera began touring again, starting in South America, along with being accepted into another "Monsters of Rock" billing.
 In late June, Anselmo was charged with assault for attacking a security guard after he prevented fans from getting on stage.
 Anselmo was released on a $5,000 bail the next day.
 The trial was delayed three times.
 In May 1995, he apologized in court and pleaded guilty to attempted assault and was ordered to undergo 100 hours of community service.
-Pantera continued their tour of the United Kingdom in 1994 and eventually ended it in the United States where the band was opened for by fellow groove metal band Prong.
+Pantera continued their tour of the United Kingdom in 1994 and eventually ended it in North America where the band was supported by Sepultura and Prong.